rory660/deepforms/README.md

 - Can be imported as an express middleware in node.js to parse the sent JSON
 - Submits form data with the same method, action, target, etc as the original form, with no extra code required

+# API

+_When imported as a frontend JS library:_

+### `submitDeepForm(formId)`

+Arguments : The id of the form element to be submitted.

+Submits the form as a deep nested JSON string containing the form data.

+---

+_When imported as a Node.js module:_

+### `parser(req, res, next)`

+Arguments: request object, response object, next function in middleware chain

+Parses the deep form JSON string from `req.body.deepFormJSON` if it exists, and places the parsed object in `req.deepFormData`.

 # Usage

 ## Sending Forms